Teaching Philosophy

 WRTG 1374: First-Year Seminar

-- Assignments: Social Media Profile, Digital Media Narrative, Meme Critique, Emoji Analysis, Infographic
+- Assignments (from various semesters): Social Media Profile, Meme Critique, Emoji Analysis

 - WRTG 1374 is a first-year seminar focused on diversity in creative works.
 I drafted and submitted the course proposal for this class, which was approved as part of the WRTG curriculum.
 I designed the course around the theme “emojis, memes, & digital media.”